OfosuNewton/Etch-a-sketch/README.md

 # Etch-a-sketch Project 🎨

-A browser-based sketching board where you can draw pixel art by hovering or clicking over a customizable grid.
+A browser-based sketching board where you can draw pixel art by hovering over a customizable grid.
 Built with vanilla JavaScript, HTML, and CSS — no frameworks, just pure DOM manipulation.

 ✨ Highlights